-

 Can artificial intelligence be named an inventor in a patent application filed in your jurisdiction?

 No, not at present.
 Both the U.S. Patent and Trademark Office (USPTO) and courts that have considered the issue have agreed that an inventor must be a “natural person,” which excludes AI systems from being identified as inventors.
 However, while AI systems cannot be identified as inventors, USPTO guidance indicates that use of such systems by natural persons does not preclude the possibility of those natural persons obtaining a patent so long as the natural persons have contributed inventive subject matter to the invention.
-Litigation is still under way regarding this issue.
+Subsequent litigation to-date has affirmed the USPTO’s position.

 -